irbull/toro/src/content/blog/2025/j2v8-build-updates/j2v8-build-updates.md

 description: "I spent two weeks modernizing J2V8 by updating its V8 engine, migrating the entire build system to current tooling, fixing cross-platform and Android linking issues, and adding full multi-architecture support to bring the project up to 2025 standards."
 ---

 Over the past two weeks I tackled a long-overdue project: bringing [J2V8](https://github.com/eclipsesource/j2v8), a Java/JNI bridge to Google’s V8 JavaScript engine, into 2025.
-What began as “let me update V8” very quickly turned into an archaeological dig through build tools, Docker images, NDK revisions, Python 2 fossils, cross-compilation hacks, missing symbols, Android bugs, and multiple decades of platform drift.
+What began as “let me update V8” very quickly turned into an archaeological dig through build tools, Docker images, NDK revisions, Python 2 fossils, cross-compilation hacks, missing symbols, Android bugs, and a decade of platform drift.

 This post is a summary of that work: what changed, why it was necessary, and what future maintainers might want to know before venturing into the J2V8 build system.